-- Class begins exactly on the hour, and the first 5-10 minutes are the most important, so please be on time (also see the 5% of your grade in the previous section). - Please silence your cell phones, and store them during quizzes and examinations. - No laptop computers or ipads during class, please!
-They tend to be very distracting! - 9.
+- Class begins exactly on the hour, and the first 5-10 minutes are the most important, so please be on time! - Please silence your cell phones, and store all electronic devices during class (unless you need them Please see me first).
+Having electronic devices out during class is very distracting for both of us! - 9.
 Be sure to check your Whitman email regularly.
 I will occasionally send out important information about the class via email.